bhaviksharma2004/bhaviksharma2004/README.md

 # Journey into My GitHub Repositories:
 💼 Here are some projects that you might like:

-DBMS: Created Menu-driven Database Management System.
+C-Project: Created Menu-driven Database Management System.

+Web-Development(Used React): "Movemend", connecting customers to physical therapists.

-Fetal_Health_Classifier: A machine learning project.
+AIML-Project: Fetal_Health_Classifier, a machine learning project.

 Feel free to explore other projects and maybe fork or star them ☺️.